DIY Farmhouse Mirror with Dollar Store Sunflowers

 I secured the end of the twine to the frame using hot glue, then wrapped the twine around the frame until I had about 6 inches of twine.

 I did this four separate times, two times in two opposing corners.

 Step 4: Add Sunflowers

 I cut four sunflowers off of a dollar store sunflower bouquet, and hot glued one onto each bunch of twine.

 I started by attaching the mirror clips to the back side of the frame.
 I had three clips on the bottom piece of the frame, two on the top piece, and one clip on the right side of the frame.
 It is really, important that one side of the frame does not have any clips!!
 This is so that you can slide the mirror into place.

 The pack of mirror clips did not come with screws, so I attached to clips to the frames with #6 1/2" wood screws.

 Then I slid the mirror into place, and hung it on the wall!

 Most of the typical woodworker supplies I had around the house- the frame was built from scrap wood, the twine I had left over from my doormat project, and I typically keep things like stain, wood conditioner, wood glue, and screws around the house.
-As a result, I only purchased the following things; if you make replicate this project, it may cost a bit more if you need to purchase more things.
+I paid around $35 dollars for the entire project, which included the mirror, mirror clips, and the sunflowers; if you make replicate this project, it may cost a bit more if you need to purchase more things.
 That being said, you might be able to cut down on the cost of the mirror by finding one at a thrift store that you could recycle- I wasn't patient enough to try!